-• Safety Performance - Safety performance which is measured by Total Recordable Incident Rate (TRIR).
-The TRIR incentive targets for fiscal 2008 are 1.25 for Threshold payout, 1.00 for Target payout and 0.75 for maximum payout.
+Safety Performance-Safety performance is measured by Total Recordable Incident Rate (TRIR).
+The TRIR incentive targets established for fiscal 2009 are the same as were established for fiscal 2008: 1.25 for threshold payout, 1.0 for target payout and 0.75 for maximum payout.
+Improvement in overall safety culture and implementation of best practices will once again be considered.